The classic swimsuit set

 This bikini includes a low rise bikini bottom and though the bikini top has the same fit as View D it provides a little less coverage and support under the bust than View D. This is a great bikini for anyone who prefers a low rise bottom and isn’t a fan of wide waistbands.
-We worked hard to make sure that though this bottom is low rise it is still comfortable and provides enough coverage.
+We worked hard to make sure that although this bottom is low rise it is still comfortable and provides enough coverage.

 The View C bikini top is quite narrow at the centre back and this is drafted intentionally so that you can easily add a centre back G hook closure if you would prefer.
 It’s a simple addition once you have finished sewing up your suit.

 Though this view doesn’t technically include wide waistbands we have included a bonus pattern piece for the bikini bottoms if you want a low rise bikini that includes a wide waistband.
-A lot of the details of this view are thanks to suggestions from our wonderful pattern testers and is a fantastic example of how important testing is.
+A lot of the details of this view are thanks to suggestions from our wonderful pattern testers and are a fantastic example of how important testing is.

 View D is an athletic inspired bikini top and high waisted bikini bottom with wide waistband

 This view is my dream bikini!
-The bikini top top includes a separate wide underbust band which provides additional support and makes it possible to use this bikini top as a sports bra.
+The bikini top includes a separate wide underbust band which provides additional support and makes it possible to use this bikini top as a sports bra.
 I have two sports bras made from this pattern and they are my absolute favourite.
-The separate underband also provides more variation potential as you can cut it from a contrast fabric for visual interest and use the seam to add details.
+The separate underbust band also provides more variation potential as you can cut it from a contrast fabric for visual interest and use the seam to add details.

 The bikini bottoms are high waisted and include a separate wide waistband like the bikini top.
 This wide waistband again makes for an athletic look and provides additional support, as well as making it easier to personalise your suit.
 You can cut your waistband from a contrast fabric or insert details into the seam such as ruffles or a peplum skirt.

-My View D bikini is the only bikini i have been able to swim laps in and still feel like it’s staying put, and it’s due to the support provided by those wide underbust and waistbands.
+My View D bikini is the only bikini I have been able to swim laps in and still feel like it’s staying put, and it’s due to the support provided by those wide underbust and waistbands.

 If you like high waisted bottoms but don’t want the wide waistband, you can still sew the high waisted bikini bottoms without the wide waistband!
 The black/marble bikini that Mykeesha is wearing below is an example of that.
-For that bikini we omitted the wide waistband and finished the waist edge the same way as for View C.
+For that bikini, we omitted the wide waistband and finished the waist edge the same way as for View C.